zinx28/zinx28/README.md

 **zinx-YT/zinx-YT**

 - 🔭 I’m currently working on argon
-- 🌱 I’m currently learning node.js, c#
+- 🌱 I’m currently learning/learnt node.js, c#
 - 📫 How to reach me: zinx#9999
 - 😄 Pronouns: you dont need to know ;)